debsamanta5571-dot/moba-prototype/README.md

 # Moba Prototype

 I've always wanted to make a 3D multiplayer MOBA.
-I spent years poking at it in Blueprint; this is a C++ prototype of that idea, built with friends in mind as the other seats at the table.
+I spent years poking at it in Blueprint.
+This is the C++ prototype of that idea, written so I could play it with friends.

 Two heroes, one lane, a shop, minions, and towers.
-You take a side, spend gold, and try to knock the other team's building down.
-It is a gameplay and netcode slice, not a shipped game.
+You pick a side, spend gold, and try to knock the other team's building down.
+It's a gameplay and netcode slice, not a shipped game.

 ## Preview